KG2QA: Knowledge Graph-enhanced Retrieval-augmented Generation for Communication Standards Question Answering: Introduction

-In this paper, we proposed a novel integration framework, termed KG2QA, which combines domain-specific knowledge graphs and fine-tuned LLMs using Retrieval-Augmented Generation methodologies.
+We propose an integration \textbf{KG2QA} framework, which combines domain-specific KG and fine-tuned LLMs using retrieval-augmented generation (RAG) methodologies, and we apply it to the field of communication standards question answering (QA).
 Our approach enhances intelligent consulting services by achieving precise and swift query responses, enriched by structured domain-specific knowledge.
 Experimental results demonstrate substantial improvements in query accuracy, response speed, and overall user interaction experience compared to traditional and general-purpose AI consulting methods.
+The overall architecture of KG2QA is shown in Fig. \ref{fig:architecture}.
+In summary, the main contributions are as follows:

-In summary, the main contributions are as follows: \begin{enumerate}[label=\arabic*)] \item Perform efficient domain adaptation of LLMs using LoRA fine-tuning for communication standards QA tasks. \item Construct a structured knowledge graph for communication standards based on LLM-assisted triple extraction. \item Develop a RAG-based question answering system integrating the fine-tuned LLM with the domain-specific knowledge graph. \item Provide a fully open-sourced, reproducible pipeline for domain-specific QA in communication standards. \end{enumerate}
+\begin{itemize}[nosep, leftmargin=*] \item We perform efficient domain adaptation of LLMs using LoRA fine-tuning for communication standards QA tasks. \item We construct a structured KG for communication standards based on LLM-assisted triple extraction. \item We develop a RAG-based QA system integrating the fine-tuned LLMs with the domain-specific KG. \item We provide fully open-sourced, reproducible KG2QA framework and dataset for domain-specific QA in communication standards, and evaluate the improvements. \end{itemize}